Know something about this song or lyrics?

 It showed that she was not fine

-They told me son it's time to tell the truth
+They told me "Son it's time to tell the truth"

-She broke down and I broke down
+And she broke down and I broke down

 'Cause I was tired of lying

-Driving home to her apartment
+Driving back to her apartment

-For the moment we're alone
+For the moment, we're alone

-I'm alone
+Yeah, she's alone and I'm alone

-Now I know it
+And now I know it

 She's a brick and I'm drowning slowly